Notargets/gocca/dgkernel/documentation/DGKernelV2_example.md

 1. **Realistic Algorithm Flow**:
    - Initialize once
    - Calculate timestep (constant or adaptive)
-   - Time loop with RK stages and face exchange
+   - Time loop with RK stages
+   - **Face exchange after EVERY RK stage** (essential for DG connectivity)
+   - Optional MPI communication for multi-process runs
    - Periodic output and checkpointing

-2. **Simplified Design**:
-   - Only meaningful operators (gradient, divergence, surface integral)
-   - Combined RK stage (compute and update together)
-   - Face extraction done inline, not as operator
+2. **Stage Separation Rationale**:
+   - `rkStage`: Computes RHS using current face values and updates solution
+   - `faceExchange`: Updates face connectivity data (uP) from newly computed solution
+   - This separation is REQUIRED because face exchange needs the updated solution from ALL elements before it can execute

 3. **Key Benefits of DGKernelV2**:
    - Automatic workspace management
    - Static matrix embedding
    - Clean operator abstraction for complex operations
    - Automatic parameter marshaling
-   - Stage-based execution management
+   - Stage-based execution management that respects algorithmic dependencies

-The design focuses on what makes DGKernelV2 valuable: managing the complexity of DG kernels while keeping the high-level algorithm clear and maintainable.
+The face exchange stage is fundamental to DG methods - it's what connects the discontinuous elements together through their shared faces.
+Without it, each element would evolve independently with no coupling to its neighbors.